 - Do take time to work out what your immediate financial priorities and your long-term goals are.

 - Do make sure you have six months’ expenses in savings before you think about investing.

-- Do take independent financial advice unless you feel comfortable choosing your own investments.
+- Do take regulated financial advice unless you feel comfortable choosing your own investments.

 - Do think about your attitude to risk.
 Many people who lose money investing do so because they cash in their investments when prices have fallen.

-- Don’t make long-term financial decisions when you are feeling under pressure, as you may not make the best choices.
+- Don’t make long-term financial decisions when you are feeling under pressure, as you might not make the best choices.

-- Don’t invest until you have paid off debts such as your store card, credit card or bank loan.
+- Don’t invest until you have paid off debts such as any store cards, credit cards or bank loans.